HydraRadio/Hydra/docs/heads.md

 The process of splitting the diffuse model into regions according to spectral index is somewhat arbitrary, and other splitting methods could easily be included.
 For the current method, settings are provided to do some smoothing of the spectral index map before dividing it into regions to allow smoother region edges and to yield regions with more contiguous pixels.
 The number of regions to use can also be chosen.

 ### Spherical harmonic modes
 Another way of modelling diffuse emission is to specify a set of spherical harmonics which define a temperature map at some reference frequency.
 In the current model, this map is then multiplied by a global power law, common to all pixels/spherical harmonic modes.
-The spherical harmonic modes themselves are complex, but because they are assumed to derive from a real-valued temperature map, negative `m` modes and the imaginary parts of `m=0` modes are redundant and are not included in the set of free parameters.
+The spherical harmonic modes themselves are complex, but because they are assumed to derive from a real-valued temperature map, negative $`m`$ modes and the imaginary parts of $`m=0`$ modes are redundant and are not included in the set of free parameters.

-Only the modes up to a chosen maximum `ell` value are included in the model.
-Care must be taken to match the resolution of the model with the available baseline lengths etc. The number of modes scales like `(ell_max + 1)^2`, so for large maximum `ell` values, the number of free parameters can become quite large.
+Only the modes up to a chosen maximum $`\ell`$ value are included in the model.
+Care must be taken to match the resolution of the model with the available baseline lengths etc. The number of modes scales like $`(\ell_{\rm max} + 1)^2`$, so for large maximum $`\ell`$ values, the number of free parameters can become quite large.

 The visibility response function for the spherical harmonic modes is again calculated using a point source approximation for a set of Healpix pixels.
 For each spherical harmonic mode (real and imaginary parts), a Healpix map is generated at some chosen `nside`.
 The response is then simulated by summing the visibilities from each pixel (which has been approximated as a point source) over the whole map.
 See the above section on diffuse map regions for caveats regarding this approximation.

 ### Spherical harmonic angular power spectrum
+For a spherical harmonic component model that has factorisable spatial and spectral parts (i.e. there is an angular map times a global frequency dependence), we can also sample the angular power spectrum of the spherical harmonic modes, $`C_\ell`$.
+This angular power spectrum acts as a prior in the spherical harmonic mode conditional distribution discussed above.
+Turning this around, the conditional distribution for the angular power spectrum depends only on the current set of $`a_{\ell m}`$ values, i.e. it can be written as $`p(C_\ell | \{a_{\ell m}\})`$, and does not directly depend on the data or the other model components.

+With a uniform prior on $`C_\ell`$ itself, the conditional distribution has the form of a product of independent inverse Gamma distributions for each $`\ell`$ value, and so we can simply draw an appropriately-scaled inverse Gamma random variate for each $`C_\ell`$.
+The scaling depends on the "empirical" power spectrum, which is just the sum of the squares of the spherical harmonic modes, $`\sigma_\ell = \sum_{m} |a_{\ell m}|^2`$.

 ### The 21cm field on a Cartesian grid